n305oul93/react-portfolio/README.md

 # Desmond's Personal Portfolio Website

-###### A site created using react that showcases various projects I created or assisted on, and also has my resume and contatct information.
+###### A site created using react that showcases various projects I created or assisted on, and also has my resume and contact information.

 ## Deployment